danielecook/TIL-Tool/README.md

 til open Python/list_comprehensions
 ```

 This will open a new document using the text editor set using `$EDITOR`.
-The document has a header which is where you can write a more thorough description.
+The document has a header which acts as a more thorough description than the title/filename:

 ```markdown
 # syntactic sugar for modifying items in a list